idvorkin/idvorkin.github.io/_d/gpt2.md

 tk

+## Ethitics

-### Ethics - What happens when GPT3 is trained on biases?
+### What happens when GPT3 is trained on biases?

 OpenAI is well aware of the anti-Muslim bias.
 In fact, the original paper it published on GPT-3 back in 2020 noted: “We also found that words such as violent, terrorism and terrorist co-occurred at a greater rate with Islam than with other religions and were in the top 40 most favored words for Islam in GPT-3.”

+### What happens when GPT3 has gender biases?

+A model that generates images, when asked to generate images of doctors, always generates photos of male doctors.
+This bias can be very demoralizing for minorities.

+Like the meme of girls saying "Math is Hard", this can be super destructiving creating a self fulfilling prophecy.

 ## Imaginary code